jmorvay/Frinx-docs/FRINX_ODL_Distribution/Boron/Operations_Manual/clustering-overview.md

 <!-- /TOC -->
 # Clustering: Overview
-Clustering is a mechanism that enables multiple processes and programs to work together as one entity.
-For example, a Google Web search is in fact processed by thousands of web servers connected in a cluster.
-Similarly, you can have multiple instances of the OpenDaylight controller working together as one entity.
-There are a number of uses for clustering:

-## Scaling
-If you have multiple controllers running, you can potentially do more work with or store more data on those controllers if they are clustered.
-You can also break your data into smaller chunks (known as shards) and either distribute that data across the cluster or perform certain operations on certain members of the cluster.
+Clustering enables multiple instances of the Frinx ODL Distribution to work together as one entity.
+Data from the in-memory MD-SAL tree is split into smaller sub-trees (inventory, topology, and default) and distributed across the machines (referred to as nodes) which are part of the cluster.

+This offers a number of benefits:

-## High availability
+## High availability (HA)
-If you have multiple controllers running and one crashes, you would still have the other instances working and available.
+If you have multiple instances running and one crashes, you would still have the other instances working and available.

 ## Data persistence
 You will not lose any data gathered by your controller after a manual restart or a crash.

-## Data sharding
-The in-memory MD-SAL tree is broken up into a number of smaller sub-trees (inventory, topology, and default).

-All of the data available on defined data shards is stored on a disk.
-By restarting Frinx ODL, you can use the persisted data to reinstate those shards to their previous state.
+By restarting Frinx ODL, you can use the persisted data to reinstate shards to their previous state.

+## Scaling
+If you have multiple Frinx ODL instances running as a cluster, you can potentially do more work or store more data.

 *The following sections describe how to set up clustering on both individual and multiple Frinx ODL distributions.*